JaneBdemented/NSEC2020_The_Truth_About_Mr_Smiley/README.md

 # The Truth About Mr. Smiley Walkthrough

-There are many ways to go about solving this challenge, some more creative then others.
+There are many ways to go about solving this challenge, some more creative than others.
 The following is just one of the many possible methods.

 ## Synopsis
 In an attempt to snag a copy of the upcoming Geography midterm, we stumbled upon a strange truth about our teacher.
 The student newspaper “The Severity High Tattler” wants an exclusive on what you found, but you need to gather all the evidence you can before they can go to print.